-The COACHE survey report provides a comparison of Baylor’s survey results to a “cohort” of 110 COACHE partners who identify as generally similar.
-A complete list of the schools in this “cohort” is available in the appendix of the Report Preview that is downloadable from this page.
-In addition, a group of five “peers” was selected to represent a comparison set of those most similar to Baylor in the faculty labor market.
-Those “peer” universities include: Emory University, Georgetown University, Saint Louis University, Tulane University, and Vanderbilt University.
-For questions about the survey or the Report Preview, please contact COACHE@baylor.edu.
+The COACHE survey report provides a comparison of Baylor’s survey results to a “cohort” of peer institutions that identify as generally similar.
+A complete list of the schools in this “cohort” is available in the appendix of the report.
+In addition, a group of five “peers” were selected to represent a comparison set of those most similar to Baylor in the faculty labor market.
+Those “peer” universities include Emory University, Georgetown University, Saint Louis University, Tulane University, and Vanderbilt University.

 To explore a few of the key highlights from the COACHE survey findings, please look below:

 Quality of Undergraduate Students

 I am pleased to share with you that Stephen B. Reid, Ph.D., Professor of Christian Scriptures with Baylor’s George W. Truett Theological Seminary, has been selected to serve in a new position as the University’s Vice Provost for Faculty Diversity & Belonging.

 Three years ago, Baylor developed a strategic roadmap that would guide the academic priorities of the University.
 Thanks to the great work and commitment of our faculty, we have made significant progress toward the goals established in that strategic plan, Illuminate.

 Earlier this year, you were invited to participate in the COACHE Faculty Satisfaction Survey designed and administered by Harvard University to help assess areas at Baylor that impact faculty satisfaction, such as <em>research, service, teaching, facilities, resources, policies, benefits, collaborative work, mentoring, tenure and promotion, leadership, institutional governance, shared governance, collegiality, and recognition</em>. <strong>We want to say “thank you.”</strong>